IBM/openacc-openmp-tutorial/step.md

 In this step we are going to
 * overlap host and device computation and communication

-### asynchroneous OpenACC
+## Asynchronous OpenACC
 Just like in CUDA, using so-called *CUDA-streams*, OpenACC offers the ability to run multiple device kernels at the same time in parallel to each other, using so-called *async queues*.
 We enlarge the previous example from [Step 4](../../blob/step4/step.md) in the subfolder [acc-example](acc-example), and now have 3 device kernels `first_kernel`, `second_kernel`, `third_kernel` and a single `host_kernel`.
-The `third_kernel` depends on output of `host_kernel, first_kernel, second_kernel`, which in turn are independent of each other and therefore can, in priciple, run parallel to each other.
+The `third_kernel` depends on output of `host_kernel, first_kernel, second_kernel`, which in turn are independent of each other and therefore can, in principle, run parallel to each other.
 The listing below is the parallelized version from file [acc-example/main-async.c](acc-example/main-async.c), the serial version may be found in file [acc-example/main.c](acc-example/main.c)

-With OpenACC, most directies can take the additional argument `async(queue)` and `wait(queue-list)` where `queue` is an integer identfying so-called *async queues*, and `queue-list` is a comma-separated list of these.
+With OpenACC, most directives can take the additional argument `async(queue)` and `wait(queue-list)` where `queue` is an integer identifying so-called *async queues*, and `queue-list` is a comma-separated list of these.
 Using these, each execution of a kernel or transfer can be forced
-* to wait for completion of existing entries in the async queues specifed by `queue-list`,
+* to wait for completion of existing entries in the async queues specified by `queue-list`,
-* and then to run in a specific async queue `queue`, Additionally there is a `#pragma acc wait` which acts like a barrier to completion of all oustanding queue-entries.
+* and then to run in a specific async queue `queue`, Additionally there is a `#pragma acc wait` which acts like a barrier to completion of all outstanding queue-entries.

 In the listing below, look for these, and compare the serial and parallel versions of the file:
 ```C